Law Society of Saskatchewan

 What is limited scope legal service?

-A lawyer providing limited scope legal services can:
+A legal professional providing limited scope services can:

 • Help you draft court documents that you can file in court yourself